stuffo/scaleway-archkernel/README.md

 is as it is painfull to debug with the 9600 console scaleway has on C1 instances.
 If your instance get stuck on reboot/shutdown, just issue a hard reset via web or command line client.

+Kexec itself seems to fail sporadically on this ARM platform.
+You will see the last words "kexec_core: loading new kernel" and than nothing will ever happen.
+I suspect unclean device shutdown issues (maybe KEXEC_HARDBOOT would fix it?).
+Just hard reset your instance and try again.

+I am open to suggestions and pull request on how to fix this issues as Scaleway doesn't seem to be very interested in fixing any C1 instance related issues.
+I guess its on the way to retirement. :(